stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/procedure/procedures/index.md

       value:
         - name: language
           value: string
+          description: >-
-          description: 'Language that the function/procedure is written in.
-Possible values include: JAVA, JAVASCRIPT, PYTHON, SCALA, SQL'
+            Language that the function/procedure is written in.
+Possible values
+            include: JAVA, JAVASCRIPT, PYTHON, SCALA, SQL
         - name: called_on_null_input
           value: boolean
           description: Decide if the function/procedure can receive null input